riffelmaria/smallmammalsclassifier/README.md

 ## Components

-- **Species Detection**: Identify various small terrestrial mammal species in images.
+- **Species Detection**: Identify calls of various small terrestrial mammals in audio files.
 - **Pre-trained Model**: Use a pre-trained model to get started immediately or train your own model.
-- **Image Preprocessing**: Automatically resizes and adjusts image quality for optimal results.
+- **Audio Preprocessing**: Automatically creates audio chunks from long audio files for easier postprocessing.
 - **Easy Integration**: Simple to use with any Python environment and customizable for specific use cases.

 ## Installation